 Everything You Need to Know About Getting Married in Hawaii

 Aloha means more than just "hello"—in Hawaii, the "Aloha Spirit" is a way of life that encompasses a friendly, welcoming attitude.
-And there's a reason why these islands make such an irresistible destination: a Hawaii wedding will be effortlessly steeped in natural beauty, from its crystal-clear blue ocean waters and fiery lava flows to tall mountain peaks and crashing waterfalls.
-But aside from its breathtaking scenic beauty, the Aloha State is home to some of the friendliest, most relaxed people you will ever meet.
+There's a reason why these islands make such an irresistible destination: a Hawaii wedding will be effortlessly steeped in natural beauty, from crystal-clear blue ocean waters and fiery lava flows to tall mountain peaks and crashing waterfalls.
+But aside from its breathtaking scenic beauty, the Aloha State is home to some of the friendliest people you will ever meet.

-The 50th state is a popular vacation destination, but there are so many ways to make it your own.
-Hawaii offers a bounty of opportunities for elegance, privacy and intimacy, so you can enjoy your wedding with the people who matter.
-Planning a wedding in Hawaii provides you with an abundance of wonderful venue options.
-Each island offers its own unique hot spots and quiet areas, allowing you to choose the ideal setting for the ceremony you want, whether you prefer a party atmosphere on Waikiki or a tranquil ambience in a Kauai rain forest.
+The tropical state is a popular vacation destination, but there are so many ways to make it your own.
+Hawaii offers a bounty of opportunities for elegance, privacy and intimacy, so you can enjoy your wedding with the people who matter most.
+Planning a Hawaii wedding provides you with an abundance of wonderful venue options.
+Each island offers its own unique hot spots and quiet areas, allowing you to choose the ideal setting for the ceremony you want, whether you prefer a party atmosphere on Waikiki or a tranquil ambience in a Kauai rainforest.

 Top Wedding Trends in Hawaii

-According to the Real Weddings Study, weddings in Hawaii tend to have the smallest numbers of guests on average, but that doesn't mean you can't have a big wedding here.
+According to our previous Real Weddings Studies, weddings in Hawaii tend to have the smallest numbers of guests on average, but that doesn't mean you can't have a big wedding here.
 There are a variety of different Hawaii wedding venues you can take advantage of, including resort hotels with ballrooms and private beach access.
 The major islands of Oahu, Maui, Hawaii Island (aka the Big Island) and Kauai all have luxury resorts you can book to inject some traditional glamour into your Hawaii destination wedding.
-So, while a beach wedding in Hawaii with an outdoor reception may be the most popular choice, there are other options too.
+Gardens and barns are also having a major moment (check out Haiku Mill, a converted sugar mill in Maui where Bachelor stars Arie Luyendyk Jr. and Lauren Burnham got married).
+So, while a beach wedding in Hawaii with an outdoor reception may be a popular choice, there are other options too.

 Hawaii Marriage Rates and Wedding Costs